wikimedia/mediawiki-extensions-WikibaseMediaInfo/README.md

 `composer test`.
 This command also runs code style checks using PHPCS.

-Tests relying on the MediaWiki framework (located in `tests/phpunit/mediawiki`) must by run using MediaWiki core's `phpunit.php` endpoint.
+Tests relying on the MediaWiki framework (located in `tests/phpunit/mediawiki`) must by run using MediaWiki core's `composer phpunit:entrypoint` command.

 ### Node-QUnit